Tiger Woods PGA Tour 08

 Tiger Woods PGA Tour 08 is a sports video game released by EA Sports on all major seventh-generation platforms along with the PlayStation 2, Microsoft Windows and Mac OS X. EA Tiburon developed every version except the Nintendo DS version, which was worked on by Exient Entertainment.

 Reception

-Tiger Woods PGA Tour 08 received "mixed or average" and "generally favorable" reviews, according to review aggregator Metacritic.
+Tiger Woods PGA Tour 08 received "mixed or average" and "generally favorable" reviews, according to review aggregator website Metacritic.

 Games for Windows gave the PC version 7.5 out of 10.